Tree Diagram

 About a Tree Diagram

 The tree diagram is similar to an organization chart or family tree diagram.
 It breaks down one broad topic into increasing levels of granularity.
 It is used to figure out all the tasks that must be completed to achieve a specific objective or complete a process.
-The end product will give you a better of the scope of an objective or process.
+The end product will give you a better understanding of the scope of an objective or process.

 The Process of Creating a Tree Diagram